 If you’re not yet sure what you’ll be using your resistance bands for but want to make sure all bases are covered, look for a high-quality, complete set like this one from Tribe.
 The set comes with five color-coded bands at various resistance levels, two cushioned soft-grip handles, two soft ankle straps, and a door-safe anchor.
 Not only is this a great on-the-go option thanks to its waterproof carry bag but you can also configure the many pieces to tone your chest, abs, biceps, legs, glutes, and more.
 They are especially helpful for arm workouts.

 On the other hand, you may just want to try out a set of exercise bands before investing in a larger set.
 If that’s the case, or you simply want a small set of equipment to complement your existing exercise routine, look at the Fit Simplify Resistance Loop Exercise Bands.
-Loop bands like these do not have handles or grips; instead, they’re made of made of 100-percent natural latex and form a complete 12-in-by-2-in loop.
+Loop bands like these do not have handles or grips; instead, they’re made of 100% natural latex and form a complete 12-in-by-2-in loop.
 The simple design makes them an excellent tool during exercises like yoga or pilates when you want to elevate your workout.
 They’re also often used in physical therapy, especially by those suffering from leg, knee, and back injuries.

-Best for Curls and Pulling Exercises
+Best for Curls and Pulling Exercises: Liveup Sports Resistance Tubes

 Tube bands are popular because they come with a built-in grip and are usually less expensive than the complete resistance bands kits.
 However, you only get one band, so you want to make sure it’s what you want before buying.
-This piece from Liveup is 100-percent free of latex and is instead made with high-quality rubber and TPR Foam, both durable, comfortable and eco-friendly materials.
+This piece from Liveup is free of latex and is instead made with high-quality rubber and TPR Foam, both durable, comfortable and eco-friendly materials.
 For the resistance band beginner, this is an excellent alternative to loop bands.
 Liveup offers four resistance levels, ranging from 12 to 15 pounds up to 40 to 45 pounds, and each is four feet long.

-With these hip resistance bands from MAXFIT, you won’t complain when leg day comes around.
+With these hip resistance bands from Maxfit, you won’t complain when leg day comes around.
 Great for squats, lateral steps, deadlifts, and more, these resistance bands sit around your hips for added resistance during leg workouts.
 Designed to stay put (no slipping or rolling up), you can focus less on adjusting your bands and more on keeping your core tight and your legs stable.
 The set comes with three bands — small, medium and large — and an accompanying carry bag so you can take these on the go.